Lender spotlight on Mercantile Trust

 Categories: guides | property investment guides

 Mercantile Trust offers several useful niches of lending to property investors and landlords.
-They are unbeatable on fast bridging loans and flexible on adverse credit across their buy to let, bridging and homeowner business loan products.
+They are unbeatable on fast bridging loans and flexible on adverse credit across their buy to let, bridging and business loan products.

 They are part of the same, privately owned, financial group that Commercial Trust belongs to.
 How does this benefit you as a borrower?
-The entire Commercial Trust advising team has direct access to the Chief Executive at Mercantile Trust, which means if your case needs special consideration, we can arrange for it.
+The entire Commercial Trust advising team has direct access to the Chief Executive at Mercantile Trust, which means if your application needs special consideration, we can arrange for it.

 Mercantile Trust takes a common sense approach to lending so it will be manually reviewed.
 If it makes sense to lend, they will.